 Last week, I mentioned to my friend that I didn’t know when to start when planning how to update Syd’s bedroom,.
-The following day, she sent over the following information.
+The following day, she sent over the following information on updating a child’s bedroom.
 I loved it so much, I wanted to share….

-Lighting can sometimes be the last thing that we consider when re-designing a room, but it can make an enormous difference.
+Lighting can sometimes be the last thing that we consider when updating a child’s bedroom, but it can make an enormous difference.
 Kids’ bedroom lighting should be fun but functional, and there are plenty of designs on the market to suit kids of all ages.

 Spotlights are ideal for children’s bedrooms as they can be used for different zones.
 Their focused light is also great for reading in bed.
 You can buy spotlights which attach to the headboard or wall behind the bed specifically for that purpose.

 If you’re looking to make your child’s bedroom lighting last as they grow, opting for LED lighting is best.
 LED bulbs have a lifespan of around 30,000 hours, with some even lasting up to 50,000 hours.
 LEDs can also help you save money on your electricity bulbs, as they use less energy.
 In a kid’s bedroom, safety is a top priority and LEDs are the safest option for lighting as they are less likely to shatter and they are not hot to the touch.
 LEDs may seem more expensive initially, but you will recoup the costs back from your energy bills.

 If your child’s room is based on a theme, extend this to the lighting!
 For instance, if your little one loves pirates, look for porthole type lights.
 Or, if your child wants to create a mystical fairy den in their room… Use string lights wrapped around their bed for a whimsical effect.